Triple product: The triple product is a scalar density

+Some authors use "pseudoscalar" to describe an object that looks like a scalar but does not transform like one.
+Because the triple product transforms as a scalar density not as a scalar, it could be called a "pseudoscalar" by this broader definition.
+However, the triple product is not a "pseudoscalar density".

+When a transformation is an orientation-preserving rotation, its determinant is +1 and the triple product is unchanged.
+When a transformation is an orientation-reversing rotation then its determinant is −1 and the triple product is negated.
+An arbitrary transformation could have a determinant that is neither +1 nor −1.

 As an exterior product

 In exterior algebra and geometric algebra the exterior product of two vectors is a bivector, while the exterior product of three vectors is a trivector.
 A bivector is an oriented plane element and a trivector is an oriented volume element, in the same way that a vector is an oriented line element.